Hyperventilation Syndrome Workup

 Upon a first attack of acute hyperventilation syndrome (HVS), the diagnosis depends on recognizing the typical constellation of signs and symptoms and ruling out the serious conditions that can cause the presenting symptoms.

-Acute coronary syndrome (ACS) and pulmonary embolism (PE) are the 2 most common serious entities that may present similarly to HVS.
-Usually, clinical assessment is sufficient to rule these out.
+Acute coronary syndrome (ACS) and pulmonary embolism (PE) are two of the most common serious entities that may present similarly to HVS.
+Usually, clinical assessment is sufficient to rule out these entities.
 Depending on that assessment, more specific testing is sometimes warranted.

 A standard workup for atypical chest pain, including pulse oximetry, chest radiography, and electrocardiography (ECG), may still be warranted depending on the clinical picture.